Nuphar lutea, N. polysepala

 Yellow pond lily is a reproductive structural tonic that enhances the tone of the uterus.
 It is an effective tonic when there is heat and inflammation.
 It is a long term treatment of endometriosis, ovarian cysts, fibroids, cervical dysplasia.
 Hot pain in ovaries and mid cycle bleeding pain or anytime you are bleeding when you are not supposed to.
 It decreases excess menstrual bleeding and postpartum bleeding.
 It also makes an excellent sitz bath for the vaginal and rectal tissues.

 Yellow pond lily has an affinity for the pelvic region.
 It is cooling for the urinary tract in both men and women.
 It tones the bladder and reduces inflammation.
 Useful for swelling of the prostate, testicular inflammation, and cysts on testicles.
+Yellow pond lily and other lilies can be used for damp relaxation tissue state when there is a leakage of fluids specifically seminal fluids.
+When there is passive leakage from the body, nutrients are lost and can led to dry atrophy over time.
+Examples of passive leakage include premature ejaculation, bed wetting, incontinence

 Yellow pond lily is unique in that it is both an astringent as well as a demulcent.
 It is useful for heat and inflammation for the mucosal tissues throughout the body and because of its demulcent properties, will not over dry.
 Yellow pond lily is excellent for hot lower GI conditions and ulcerations such as IBS, crones and colitis.
 Useful for rectal inflammation and hemorrhoids (for internal use an enema of tea, for external use sitz bath).